Agent Branding: Crafting Your Unique Identity to Stand Out and Attract Clients

 Spoken lines for you

-• Closing line: “If that sounds like your world, I would love to walk you through the plan that has worked for my last five sellers.”
+• Closing line: “If that sounds like your world, I can walk you through the plan I use with sellers before we ever talk price.”

 Script 2